Kubernetes Workload Identity Simplified

 1. Create a Google Cloud Service Account:

-• Create a new service account with the necessary permissions.
+• Make a new service account and give it the permissions it needs.

 2. Create a Kubernetes Service Account: